 Why take our Antioxidants

-Resveratrol is part of a group of compounds called polyphenols.
-They’re thought to act like antioxidants, protecting the body against damage that can put you at higher risk of diseases like cancer and heart disease.
-Due to its antioxidant properties, resveratrol could be a promising supplement for lowering blood pressure, decreasing levels of LDL (bad) cholesterol and increasing levels of HDL (good) cholesterol and it also shows promise in protecting brain cells from damage and may slow down age-related cognitive decline.
+Polyphenols, such as resveratrol, are thought to act like antioxidants, protecting the body against damage that can put you at higher risk of diseases like cancer and heart disease.
+Due to its antioxidant properties, resveratrol could a promising supplement for lowering blood pressure, decreasing levels of LDL (bad) cholesterol and increasing levels of HDL (good) cholesterol.
+It also shows promise in protecting brain cells from damage and may slow down age-related cognitive decline.

 Yes, some examples of antioxidants that come from outside the body include vitamin A, vitamin C, vitamin E, beta-carotene, lycopene, lutein, selenium manganese, and zeaxanthin.

 Flavonoids, flavones, catechins, polyphenols, and phytoestrogens are all types of antioxidants and phytonutrients which are all antioxidants found in plant-based foods.

 Vitamin C: Most fruits and vegetables, especially berries, oranges and bell peppers

 Vitamin E: Nuts and seeds, sunflower and other vegetable oils, and green, leafy vegetables

 Beta-carotene: Brightly colored fruits and vegetables, such as carrots, peas, spinach and mangos